Make your own Impossible Breakfast Sausage. Dive into the ingredients and food science behind plant-based meats to eat healthy and save money!

 Final picture with all of the binder and fat lightly mixed in

-This vegan meat substitute is ready to use immediately and can be cooked as ground sausage, used in your recipes, or be shaped into patties or sausage links.
-You can opt for filling vegan sausage casings or roll up handmade sausages in moistened square rice paper sheets.
+This vegan meat alternative is pre-seasoned and available to cook as ground sausage, use in your dishes, or form into patties or links.
+Stuff vegan sausage casings or wrap up homemade sausages in dampened rice paper sheets to make Impossible Sausage Links.

 Uncooked copycat Impossible Breakfast Sausage Patties

-Carefully place the patties or links in the skillet and cook them for about 3-5 minutes on each side, or until they are nicely browned and cooked through.
-You can also cook them on a flat top grill or in the oven if you prefer.
+Place the patties or links in the skillet and cook for 3-5 minutes each side, or until nicely browned and cooked through.
+You can fry them on a flat top grill or bake them in the oven if you like.

-Once the sausages are cooked to perfection, remove them from the heat and let them rest for a few minutes before serving.
-This allows the flavors to settle and ensures a juicy and flavorful bite.
+Once these are cooked to perfection, remove from the heat and allow them to rest for a few minutes before serving.
+It gives the flavors a chance to settle and makes for a juicy, flavorful bite.

 FAQs